MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 OneLake availability must be [enabled](event-house-onelake-availability.md) before you get data in the Eventhouse.
 This step is important, because it enables the data you will ingest to become available in the OneLake.
 In a later step, you'll access this same data from your Notebook to train the model.

 1. Browse to your workspace homepage in Real-Time Intelligence.
 1. Select the Eventhouse you created in the prerequisites.
+Choose the database where you want to store your data.
-1. Select the pencil icon next to **OneLake availability**
+1. In the **Database details** tile, select the pencil icon next to **OneLake availability**
 1. In the right pane, toggle the button to **Active**.
 1. Select **Done**.